OmerTheProgrammer/space-shooter-project/README.md

     2.2.
 Diagrams - The DB diagram, built in DrawIo.
     2.3.
 Entities - The C# holding objects for records based on BaseEntity with the field Id and basic functions.
     2.4.
 Tables - The C# holding objects for tables based on List<Entity>s.
-  3. Server Manager - API - The project that runs the server:
+  3. Server Manager - API - The project that runs the server, Server as startapp project.:
     3.1.
 Controllers - Holds all the controllers, split by function, to all entities.
     3.2.
 ExceptionHandler.cs - Holds a middleware of the server that runs the exception handling, creating detailed errors from the server's errors, ViewModel's errors, and sends them to the client and server.
     3.3.
 Program.cs - runs the server's life cycle, opens Swagger, runs the middleware.

-  4. space shooter - the website's old version (.net framework 4.7.2), will be replaced by Space Shooter Website.
+  5. space shooter - the website's old version (.net framework 4.7.2), will be replaced by Space Shooter Website.
-    4.1.
-It's a bit of a mess and has redundancy, things I don't need because other projects in the solution, it's a temporary in-between version.
+     It's a bit of a mess and has redundancy, things I don't need because other projects in the solution, it's a temporary in-between version..
+      Old Website as startapp project.
-  5. Space Shooter Website - the future virsion of the web site, still with defults, no work done yet.
+  6. Space Shooter Website - the future virsion of the web site, still with defults, no work done yet. has Website with server and Website as startapp projects.
-  6. Space_Shooter_DB Creator - the project that crated the sql DB of the project first time.
+  7. Space_Shooter_DB Creator - the project that crated the sql DB of the project first time.
      6.1.
      6.2.
-  7. Test - Console app to test ViewModel and Client Manager - API, dependes on the startapp project, Test -> vm testing, Test with server -> Client Manager - API testing.
+  8. Test - Console app to test ViewModel and Client Manager - API, dependes on the startapp projects, Test -> vm testing, Test with server -> Client Manager - API testing.